leosac/access-control/src/core/remote_control.md

 We will now present the configuration of the remote control feature.

-**Limitations**: There is no authentication of incoming connection yet.
+**Limitations**: By default there is no authentication of incoming connection yet.
 Everyone that manages to connect to the remote control socket is allowed to perform ALL available operations.
+It is however possible to configure such restrictions.

 **Limitations**: When using the Remote Control interface to talk to each other, Leosac units must use the same underlying `boost::serialization` library.
 Otherwise serialization failure will arise.

 Configuration Options {#remote_control_user_config}
 ===================================================